Fireworks Guide: Aerial Shells & Category F4 Fireworks

 Most professionals don’t use rockets (like the consumer rockets you can buy for home displays) because shells, despite their bigger explosive payloads, are considered safer.
 This is because little or no fall out is produced by a shell (unlike a falling stick from a consumer rocket), they are more predictable in flight and they are less affected by the wind.

 This begs the question, why do consumers have to use rockets with big sticks if shells produce virtually no fall out?
 Well there was a point in the late nineties and earlier when aerial shells were legal for the public to buy in the UK.
-However a couple of fatal accidents involving the public resulted in a ban.
+However a couple of fatal accidents involving the public using these resulted in a ban.

 The danger with shells in the public’s hands is that you have a projectile which could weigh several kilograms being fired from a tube at several hundred miles an hour.
 Being hit by that alone could be fatal should your head be over the tube.
 This is simply not a firework that can be sold to anyone because without sufficient training they’re potentially lethal as sadly some accidents in the 1990s proved.

 These dangers simply do not exist with consumer rockets, even ones containing a small aerial shell as the effect.
 Even if a consumer rocket gets stuck in the tube and blows up there, you’ll still have a warning delay of the fuse burn time plus the rocket flight time combined (usually enough time to run!).

 Whether there should have been a compromise – with small shells say up to a few inches being legal for consumers – is still hotly debated by firework enthusiasts in my Fireworks Forum.